NiwashKumarMandal/Gemini-Clone/README.md

 - **Responsive Design**: Improved techniques for creating responsive web designs that ensure seamless user experiences across different devices and screen sizes.
 - **React Development**: Utilized React's component-based architecture to build a scalable and maintainable application.

+## Future Work

+- **Enhanced Input Modalities**:
+  - Implement image processing capabilities and voice input integration.

+- **Profile Management**:
+  - Develop a comprehensive profile management system to allow users to create, update, and manage their profiles.
+  - Include features for personalized settings, preferences, and data management to enhance user engagement and customization.

 ## Contribution